Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Conceal - updated description to mention it can't be used while flanked.
 [*] Implacable - updated description to no longer say you can't attack after gaining the bonus Move.
 [*] Untouchable - updated description to no longer say you have to get a kill on your turn.
 Added a flyover and a buff chevron when the Untouchable bonus is gained.
-[*] Rapid Fire - now has a 1 turn cooldown (down from 5).
+[*] Rapid Fire - now has a 1 turn cooldown (down from 4).
 Cooldown is now mentioned in the extended description.
+[*] Deep Cover - now makes Hunker Down grant +2 Armor, if Hunker Down is used manually.
 [/list]